 I want to borrow books but my library card is blocked.
 What do I do?

-Before you come to the library, please pay your outstanding balance through your My BPL account, or contact us at 905.639.3611 ext 1202 for help.
+Before you come to the library, please pay your outstanding balance through your My BPL account, or contact us at 905.639.3611 for help.

 I think my library card is expired.
 What do I do?

-Please give us a call Monday through Saturday, 9am to 5pm, or contact us anytime online.
+Please give us a call during open hours or contact us online.

 I have questions about reopening.
 Who do I contact?

-You can call us Monday through Saturday, 9am to 5pm, or contact us online and we’ll reply within three week days.
+You can call us during our open hours or contact us online.
 No phone or email service on holidays.